runatlantis/atlantis/runatlantis.io/docs/security.md

 If you're using webhook secrets but your traffic is over HTTP then the webhook secrets could be stolen.
 Enable SSL/HTTPS using the `--ssl-cert-file` and `--ssl-key-file` flags.

+### Arbitrary command injection on comments
+Any user with the ability to comment on the merge request can run any Linux command available to the Linux Atlantis User.
+Be certain that the Atlantis user is secured as much as possible from running damaging commands.
+Example: terraform plan -- -var=$(rm -rf /)